ymzayek/nilearn-EBRAINS-hands-on/README.md

 ```
 </div>

 - **git:** `git` is the most popular VCS (version controlled software).
-Although we recommand having `git` installed to download these notebooks, you can also use the download button on GitHub.
+Although we recommend having `git` installed to download these notebooks, you can also use the download button on GitHub.
 You can learn more on `git` [here](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F).

 #### The easy case